oracle-livelabs/database/create-tables-nosql-database/run-sample-application/run-sample-application.md

    *Note: In the main method of `HelloWorld.go`, the code for dropping the table is commented out to allow you to see the result of creating the tables in the Oracle Cloud Console.*
 </if>
 <if type="Node.js">
+The given code sample in JavaScript and TypeScript use the [ES6 modules](https://docs.oracle.com/pls/topic/lookup?ctx=en/database/other-databases/nosql-database/24.1/nsdev&id=node_ecma_mod).

 1. Download the provided [HelloWorld.js](https://c4u04.objectstorage.us-ashburn-1.oci.customer-oci.com/p/EcTjWk2IuZPZeNnD_fYMcgUhdNDIDA6rt9gaFj_WZMiL7VvxPBNMY60837hu5hga/n/c4u04/b/livelabsfiles/o/data-management-library-files/HelloWorld.js) file and move it to your home directory.
+For TypeScript applications, download the provided [HelloWorld.ts] file and move it to your home directory.

 2. Review the sample application.
 You can access the [Node.js API  Reference Guide](https://oracle.github.io/nosql-node-sdk/index.html) to reference Node.js classes and methods included in this sample application.

    Oracle NoSQL Database Cloud Service tables are created in a compartment and are scoped to that compartment.
 When authenticated as a specific user, your tables are managed in the root compartment of your tenancy unless otherwise specified.
 It is recommended not to create tables in the "root" compartment, but to create them in your own compartment created under "root".
-Edit the code [HelloWorld.js](https://c4u04.objectstorage.us-ashburn-1.oci.customer-oci.com/p/EcTjWk2IuZPZeNnD_fYMcgUhdNDIDA6rt9gaFj_WZMiL7VvxPBNMY60837hu5hga/n/c4u04/b/livelabsfiles/o/data-management-library-files/HelloWorld.js), replace the placeholder of the compartment in the ```NoSQLClient``` constructor with the OCID of your compartment.
+Depending on your application, edit either the JavaScript code  [HelloWorld.js](https://c4u04.objectstorage.us-ashburn-1.oci.customer-oci.com/p/EcTjWk2IuZPZeNnD_fYMcgUhdNDIDA6rt9gaFj_WZMiL7VvxPBNMY60837hu5hga/n/c4u04/b/livelabsfiles/o/data-management-library-files/HelloWorld.js) or the TypeScript code [HelloWorld.ts], replace the placeholder of the compartment in the ```NoSQLClient``` constructor with the OCID of your compartment.
 Replace the placeholder for region with the name of your region.
 Save the file and close it.

 3. From your home directory, navigate to ".oci" directory.
 Create a file named `config` in the `.oci` directory.
 Add OCID, tenancy ID, fingerprint & key credentials in the `config` file.